MicrosoftDocs/dynamics365smb-docs/financials/ui-extensions-quickbooks-payroll.md

 ---
-title: Quickbooks Payroll| Microsoft Docs
+title: Using the Quickbooks Payroll File Import Extension | Microsoft Docs
-description: Provides information about the Quickbooks Payroll extension
+description: Describes how to use the extension to import salary and wage transactions from the Quickbooks Payroll service.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP